Dance with me

 This project started in September 2014 in Berlin (Germany) and has travelled to different cities: Singapore, Nicosia (Cyprus).
 Catania (Italy), Zürich, Luzern, La Chaux de Fonds, Neuchâtel, Yverdon-les-brains (Switzerland).

-This project is dedicated to the memory of Thomas Ursenbacher.
+Dedicated to the memory of Thomas Ursenbacher.